-Today when picking up another drive I had a chance to talk to a guy about hard drives and he had some good points that I thought that I would pass along.
+Today when picking up another drive I had a chance to talk to a guy about hard drives.
+He had some good points that I thought that I would pass along.

-Passport drives (the small portable drives used for transporting files) experience a higher than normal failure rate as many people that use them do not realize that they should be kept still when running.
-They are an actual spinning hard drive and are subject to shock – to keep them running properly you should keep them still when using and on a flat surface (like he said many people use them on laptops and when on the move so they get a lot of abuse).
+The small portable drives used for transporting files.
+Experience a higher than normal failure rate.
+Many people that use them do not realize that they should be kept still when running.
+They are an actual spinning hard drive and are subject to shock.
+To keep them running properly you should keep them still when using and on a flat surface.
 When not in use and transporting do so in a padded case and try not to drop.
-Also, these drives are designed for occasional use, they are not built to run 10 hours a day as they do not have any cooling system in them.
+Also, these drives are designed for occasional use.
+They are not built to run 10 hours a day as they do not have any cooling system in them.

-External Hard drives – If you are looking for a drive that you are going to use 8 – 10 hours a day get a drive designed to cool itself, also one that stands up is better than one that lays flat.
-ALSO, if you do use drives that lay flat never stack drives that are running a lot as the heat build up can cause problems.
+If you are looking for a drive that you are going to use 8 – 10 hours a day get a drive designed to cool itself with an enternal fan.
+Also one that stands up is better than one that lays flat.
+ALSO, if you do use drives that lay flat never stack drives.
+Running drives build up heat and can cause problems.

-A side note – if you are using any hard drive to store pictures (and that is all of us) make sure that you have a back up of some type.
-I do not know how many times in a week I hear about someone loosing photos as their drive died or something happened that wiped everything out.
-I strongly recommend NEVER putting pictures on a main computer drive (the one with the operating system) get a separate drive installed in your computer, and use an external as a back up at ALL times for the main storage drive.
-If you need a back up program many drives come with one or look for a program such as Visa Versa Pro that will allow you to easily back up files and over write the old files with the newer ones.
+If you are using any hard drive to store pictures make sure that you have a back up of some type.
+I do not know how many times in a week I hear about someone loosing photos.
+They come in saying their drive died or something happened that wiped everything out.
+I strongly recommend NEVER putting pictures on a main computer drive (the one with the operating system).
+Get a separate drive installed in your computer for pictures.
+Use an external as a back up at ALL times for the main storage drive.
+If you need a back up program many drives come with one.
+Or look for a program such as Visa Versa Pro.
+That will allow you to easily back up files and over write the old files with the newer ones.

 A little caution now hopefully will save a lot of lost files later!